Penrith Australian Football Club: 1981–1986: Formation & Early Years

 In 1983, the Rams moved forward in two major areas.
 Firstly, it expanded to fielding First and Reserve Grade sides in the SDFA.
 Allan Iles took over the reins as Head Coach, but the club suffered a couple of major playing losses - dual McFarlane Medallist Keith Claxton departed to take over as coach of Camden, while 1982 century goalkicker Tom Hall left for the newly formed Mount Druitt.

 The Rams found, however, that fielding two quality sides was difficult and this reflected on the field - Senior Grade finished 10th and Reserve Grade finished 11th, on the bottom of the ladder.
 One highlight for Senior grade, however, was its win against later 1990s/2000s Sydney FA rivals Sydney University.

-An Under 20s side could not be fielded and the Rams did not field an age-based side again until 1989.
+The Rams nominated an Under 20s side for 1983, but it was withdrawn after Round 1 due to lack of numbers.
+The Rams did not participate in an age-based side again until 1989.

 The other major move for the club in 1983 was getting its own home ground at Sales Park, Luddenham, where the Rams stayed until 1987.
 Whilst it had several drawbacks - inadequate facilities, the ground size and layout being not really suited for Australian Football and lack of ground lighting (meaning the club could not train there) - it did mean the club finally had its first home.